guilhermehn/dhash/README.md

 ## Usage
-Two parameters are needed: the path to the image and the size the image will be resized that will reflect into the hash final size.
-The recommended size is 8.
+Two parameters are needed: the path to the image and the size that the image will be resized to, that will reflect into the hash size. **The recommended size is 8**.

 ~~~ go
 Dhash("image.jpg", 8)
 ~~~

-The image will be resized to 8x8 and the hash size will be size*2 "8899aabbccddeeff"
+The image will be resized to 8x8 and the hash size will be `size*2`: `"8899aabbccddeeff"`.

 ### Example: